-System backup refers to back up all the system files, boot files, and program files.
-Only if backing up both the system and boot files can ensure operating system works normally when restoring the OS next time.
-If only one of them has been backed up, the operating system may not work normally after system restoring.
-Therefore, it is necessary for us to know what system partition and boot partition are.
+A System Backup involves all of the system files, boot files, and program files.
+Only backing up both the system and boot files can ensure that the operating system works normally when restoring the operating system.
+If only one of them has been backed up the operating system may not work normally after system restoring.
+Therefore, it is necessary for us to know what the system partition and the boot partition are.

-Before the operating system of Windows 7, such as Windows XP, Vista, as well as Windows Server 2003, the system and boot partitions have been combined together.
+Before the introduction of the operating system of Windows 7, the earlier operating systems such as Windows XP, Vista, as well as Windows Server 2003, had the system and boot partitions combined together.
 That is to say, the boot partition was a system partition and the system partition was a boot partition.
 Because of this, with those earlier operating systems, it was necessary to backup only one partition during system backup.
 But in Windows 7 and Windows 8, the system partition and boot partition are usually separated.
-System partition is the C Drive that can be accessed normally; while boot partition is a 200MB or more partition, named "System Reserved Partition".
-The boot partition usually does not have a drive letter, and usually we can not access this partition or any file on this partition.
+The System partition is the C Drive that can be accessed normally, while the boot partition is a 200MB or more partition, named "System Reserved Partition".
+The boot partition usually does not have a drive letter, and usually we cannot access this partition or any file on this partition.
 Therefore, when backing up Windows 7/8/8.1/10 OS, only backing up these two partitions can be called a complete full system backup.

-Luckily, free backup software - AOMEI Backupper Standard has provided specially designed function of "System Backup", which can automatically back up both of these two partitions.
-Meanwhile, during system restore, it will automatically restore the backed up files to these two partitions as well.
-It is a one-key operation without backing up and restoring these two partitions respectively.
+However the free backup software - AOMEI Backupper Standard has provided the specially designed function of "System Backup", which can automatically back up both of these two partitions.
+In addition, during system restore, it will automatically restore the backed up files to their two respective partitions, It is a one-key operation not needing the backing-up of these two partitions seperately.